vikram-ray/pyfree/README.md

 - A simple package to get data from OPEN APIs for your test projects or exp projects.
 No need to remember the URLS.

+# TODO
+- [x] - add github workflow to update package in pypi

 # Functions
 - `from pyfree import FreeAPI`